With such an overwhelming number of websites, catching attention, generating interest and retaining customers is becoming more and more difficult.

 You can harness this psychological phenomenon in the way you position your product or service.
 For example, many SaaS companies offer free trials as a way of priming a new customer.
 The free trial requires very little commitment from the consumer with nothing to lose, or so they think...

-SaaS marketers know that free trials are the best hook for long-term subscription commitments because once a potential customer becomes an actual customer, there’s also upgrade opportunities within the platform.
-Don’t underestimate the power of a free trial.
+SaaS marketers know that free trials are the best hook for long-term subscription commitments.
+This is because once a potential customer becomes an actual customer, there’s also upgrade opportunities within the platform.

 The digital psychology associated with this?
 The loss of the big bottle.
 Once it’s in the clasp of your palm it becomes so much more difficult to return.
 A great tactic!